Perrey and Kingsley: Legacy and influence

 Some tracks by Perrey and Kingsley were licensed for radio and television commercials, the final track from The In Sound From Way Out!, "Visa To The Stars" was used in a commercial for the Esso oil company.
-In 1968, "The Savers", from Kaleidoscopic Vibrations, won a Clio Award when it was used as the soundtrack for a No-Cal diet soft drink commercial, later it would be used as opening theme from the American television game show The Joker's Wild since 1972 to 1975.
+In 1968, "The Savers", from Kaleidoscopic Vibrations, won a Clio Award when it was used as the soundtrack for a No-Cal diet soft drink commercial; later it would be used as opening theme from the American television game show The Joker's Wild since 1972 to 1975.
 Some tracks from The In Sound From Way Out! were used in Sesame Street and The Red Skelton Show.
 "Electronic Can-Can" was the theme music for Wonderama, a Metromedia children program of 1970s.
+WNYW 5 in New York used it in the 1980s to introduce its "Popeye" cartoon franchise.

 "Baroque Hoedown", from Kaleidoscopic Vibrations was the main theme for Disney's Main Street Electrical Parade and El Chapulin Colorado.
-It also was sampled by Rock band The Beatles in his 1968, Christmas Record.
-A parody of the Saturday Night Live broadcast on October 23, 1976 and titled "Jeopardy!
+It was also sampled by rock band The Beatles in its 1968 Christmas Record.
+A parody of the Saturday Night Live broadcast on October 23, 1976, and titled "Jeopardy!
 1999" used the 1966 track "Unidentified Flying Object" as opening and closing theme.
 In 1996 the Beastie Boys released a compilation album with a cover inspired by his 1966 album and also used the same title.
-In 1997, the Alternative rock band Smash Mouth released Walkin' on the Sun, a single whose bassline and opening melody is based on the track "Swan's Splashdown".
+In 1997, the alternative rock band Smash Mouth released "Walkin' on the Sun", a single whose bassline and opening melody is based on the track "Swan's Splashdown".